Nephrology fellowship - Clinical Rotations

 Harborview Medical Center Consult Service

-This 350-bed county-owned hospital is a major center for the care of various common acute and chronic medical problems.
-The emergency service, surgical ICUs, trauma unit, burn center and medical surgical intensive care units are the most active in the region, and Harborveiw provides extensive eposure to the management of severe fluid and electrolyte and acid-base disorders, acute renal failure, intoxications, and other common nephrologic disorders.
-During the inpatient nephrology rotation, fellows will be supervised by an attending nephrologist and will round with staff daily for 2-3 hours, see new consults daily, perform a history and physical examination, write a consult report in the medical record, present the patient to staff, and assist and consult with primary inpatient teams until discharge or signoff.
-Fellows will teach medicine residents and medical students on the nephrology rotation.
-Fellows will present one inpatient weekly at nephrology clinical conference, discuss differential diagnosis, evaluation, therapy, and review current nephrology literature.
-Fellows will expect to spend approximately sixty hours per week on this rotation.
-Call is shared with the NKC fellow and the VA Dialysis Fellow.
-Specific compentency based goals include comprehensive care of patients with acute renal failure (pharmacology, nutrition, acute dialysis (hemodialysis and pertioneal dialysis), continuous veno-venous hemofiltration (CVVH), hemodialysis (CVVHD), and dialfiltration (CVVHDF), patients with unexplained renal disease (nephrotic syndrome, abnormal urine sediment, abnormal GFR), and those with hypertension and suspected secondary hypertension.
+This 350-bed county-owned hospital is a major center for the care of various common acute and chronic medical problems and the only Level 1 Trauma center in the region.
+The emergency service, surgical ICUs, trauma unit, burn center and medical surgical intensive care units are the most active in the region.
+Rotationa at Harborview typically provide extensive exposure to the management of fluid and electrolyte and acid-base disorders, acute kidney injury, intoxications, and other common renal disorders including refractory hypertension.
+The inpatient nephrology rotation is staffed by an attending nephrologist with two (2) clinical fellows.
+Each fellow will typically round with staff daily for 2-3 hours, see new consults, perform a history and physical examination, write a consult report in the electronic medical record, present the patient to staff, and provide recommendations to the primary inpatient teams until discharge or signoff.
+Fellows are also expected to teach medicine residents and medical students on the nephrology rotation.
+During this rotation, each fellow will participate in the Professors’ Rounds where they will present an interesting clinical case, discuss differential diagnosis, evaluation, therapy, and review current nephrology literature pertaining to that case.
+In addition, they are introduced to the basic concepts of Biostatistics and Epidemiology with a Journal Club formatted to learn the art of critiquing medical literature.
+The weekly biopsy conference is also telecasted to HMC for real- time participation.
+Fellows typically spend approximately sixty hours per week on this rotation.
+Call is shared with the VA Consult and VA Dialysis Fellows.
+Specific competency based goals include comprehensive care of patients with acute kidney injury (including pharmacology and nutrition), critical care nephrology with proficiency in acute intermittent hemodialysis and continuous renal replacement therapy (CVVH: continuous veno- venous hemofiltration); ongoing provision of chronic dialysis for inpatients (hemodialysis and peritoneal dialysis), diagnostic and therapeutic management of patients with unexplained renal disease (nephrotic/ nephritic syndrome, abnormal urine sediment); refractory and suspected secondary hypertension as well as guideline- based care of patients with chronic kidney disease.

 University of Washington Medical Center Consult Service

-VA Puget Sound Outpatient DialysisThe VA is an ideal health care system to provfide modern training in the management of ESRD patients and in the utilization of innovative approaches to providing renal replacement therapy to urban and rural veterans.
+VA Puget Sound Outpatient DialysisThe VA is an ideal health care system to provide modern training in the management of ESRD patients and in the utilization of innovative approaches to providing renal replacement therapy to urban and rural veterans.
 The Puget Sound VA Renal Dialysis Unit has been a national leader in home hemodialysis and it offers a unique opportunity for training, given its outstanding in-center hemodialysis center, peritoneal dialysis program, and active home hemodialysis program.
-In addition, VISN 20 has the largest number of highly rural counties among all the VISN's and provides a unique opportunity to train fellows on the issues related to rural renal care.
+In addition, VISN 20 has the largest number of rural counties among all the VISN's and provides a unique opportunity to train fellows on the issues related to rural renal care.
+One (1) clinical fellow is assigned each month to this block dialysis rotation that provides the essential clinical setting to master the outpatient care of ESRD patients and learn the science and particulars of the various dialysis modalities.

 One half-day clinic per week for 24 months will be spent at one of the following locations: